-TUDENT NAME (PRINT): DATE: RESPONDENT(S): This is the person (or persons) named in your grievance.
-Date of the incident or issue you are grieving: The incident or issue pertains to (provide a few words to identify the incident or issue): By my signature below, I acknowledge that I have received a copy of the UH GCSW Student Grievance Policy and the Formal Grievance Cover Sheet.
-TUDENT SIGNATURE DATE
+STUDENT NAME (PRINT): DATE: RESPONDENT(S): This is the person (or persons) named in your grievan nce.
+Date of the incident or issue you are grieving: The incident or issue pertains to (provide a few words to identify the incident ent or issue): By my signature below, I acknowledge that I have received a copy of the U the Formal Grievance Cover Sheet.
+JH GCSW Student Grievance Policy and STUDENT SIGNATURE DA ATE

-APPENDIX L2 University of Houston - Graduate College of Social Work Ph.D.
+APPENDIX F2 University of Houston - Graduate College of Social Work Ph.D.
 Program